fagnercarvalho/fagnercarvalho.github.io/_posts/2019-09-06-Live-reload-in-Dot-Net-Core.md

 title: "Live reload in .NET Core"
 date: 2019-09-06
 comments: true
-categories: csharp dotnet core aspnet razor console web
+categories: csharp dotnet aspnet razor console web
 ---

 This week I was looking for a way to do live reloading in ASP.NET Core projects.
 Don't judge me but I actually never cared that much about live reloading, I lived life in a constant state of stopping and starting applications every after a few changes.
 What changed is that after working with React for a few months I really liked the idea of reflecting changes from your code in the application instantly (well, almost).